will-olson/phase5-project/README.md

 #### Future Enhancements
 - Upgrade Alpha Vantage API for optimized symbol and overview fetch supported features.
 Free API key request limit inhibits extensive feature testing.
 - Pending validation of Alpha Vantage API features using an upraded API key, to integrate financial metrics by company into Career Assistant model to inform more in-depth, data-driven analyses.
+- Consider implementing updates required to enable user-specific company databases so that users can add, delete, and edit companies without impacting the experience for other users.
+User ID added to company table on the backend as well as new company submissions already.